 If you aren’t into Indian dishes, you can add a lovely chai flavor to your morning coffee by adding some of the ground root and a sprinkle of pepper to your coffee.
 If you enjoy herbal tea, you can find plenty of blends containing turmeric.

 Ginger is another Asian root herb that reduces inflammation and detoxes your body with its antimicrobial properties.
 It also does a fabulous job of calming an upset stomach.

 You can add ginger to many baked goods — think of the popular snaps.
-You can also add the ground root to tea or even coffee.
+Also, you can add the ground root to tea or even coffee.
 You can even suck on the raw root, although you might find the crystallized form more palatable.

 It’s fascinating how the ancients did beneficial things without knowing the perks.
 What happens when you take a superfood and ferment it?
 You get a probiotic powerhouse of a side.

 The veggie alone has tons of good-for-you nutrients like magnesium and potassium.
 When it ferments, it produces probiotics — beneficial bacteria that keep your gut healthy.

 Probiotics matter because disruptions in your intestinal microbiome can affect other areas of the body.
 For example, your gut sends signals to immune cells, telling them when to activate.
 If your belly isn’t balanced, you could get sick more often.

 Yogurt is a rich natural source of probiotics, and it’s yummy.
 If you follow a vegan lifestyle, you can find non-dairy versions.

 5. Broccoli, Kale and Cabbage